AdFabConnect/cordovaFuse/README.md

 With this, you can start a [Cordova](https://cordova.apache.org/) application based on [AngularJS](https://angularjs.org/).
 We also use [gulp](http://gulpjs.com/), [sass](http://sass-lang.com/), [autoprefixer](https://github.com/ai/autoprefixer) and [browserify](http://browserify.org/) to build our apps.

+Also, we already included two of the most useful cordova plugins available : [wkwebview](https://github.com/Telerik-Verified-Plugins/WKWebView) and [crosswalk](http://crosswalk-project.org/).
+These two will help you to have consistent graphics, to sped up the app' and have access to the latest APIs available in browsers.

 Stay tuned and enjoy !

 ## Quick start